Javier Assad

 Javier Eduardo Assad Ramírez (born July 30, 1997) is a Mexican professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).

-Early life, family and education
+Early life

 Assad was born and raised in Tijuana, Mexico.
 While playing Little League Baseball as a youth, he was teammates with future professional baseball player Alfonso Rivas.
-(Assad and Rivas became teammates on the Chicago Cubs following Assad's promotion in 2022.)
+Assad and Rivas later became teammates on the Cubs in 2022.

 Career

 Assad signed with the Chicago Cubs as an international free agent on July 27, 2015.
 He made his professional debut with the rookie-level Arizona League Cubs in 2016, pitching to a 2.87 ERA in 10 games.
 He spent the 2017 season with the Low-A Eugene Emeralds, logging a 5–6 record and 4.23 ERA with 72 strikeouts in 13 starts.
 He pitched in 23 games (21 starts) for the Single-A South Bend Cubs in 2018, registering a 5–7 record and 4.40 ERA with 89 strikeouts in 106 1/3 innings of work.

 On May 3, 2019, while playing for the High-A Myrtle Beach Pelicans, Assad attempted to field a push bunt from Marco Hernández of the Salem Red Sox, but dropped the ball on the transfer.
 In an attempt to save the play, Assad kicked the ball towards first base, where first baseman Cam Balego caught it to record an out.
 A video of the play would go viral on Twitter.
 In 22 starts for Myrtle Beach in 2019, Assad posted a 4–10 record and 3.87 ERA with 91 strikeouts in 116 1/3 innings pitched.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.